 Add your recipient email address in the To field.
 Then, click Send.

 In our example, firstname.lastname@example.org fills your form.
 Then, she clicks Submit.

 Then a confirmation message which indicates that her response has been recorded appears.

 Finally, check your responses spreadsheet.

 On your original form responses, you can see it under the question Who has responded?.

 On your connected form responses, you can see the Email address question which has been filled automatically.

 4.2 Test Form Publisher without 'Restrict to users under the same domain’ option

-No matter what is the email address, when someone fills the form he has to fill the required Email address question.
+No matter their email address, when someone fills the form, they have to fill the required Email address question.